MouseLand/cellpose/docs/do3d.rst

 additional CPU and GPU memory, so for 3D you may want to set ``resample=False`` or in the CLI ``--no_resample`` (more details here :ref:`resample`).

+3D segmentation ignores the ``flow_threshold`` because we did not find that it helped to filter out false positives in our test 3D cell volume.
+Instead, we found that setting ``min_size`` is a good way to remove false positives.

 There may be additional differences in YZ and XZ slices that make them unable to be used for 3D segmentation.
 I'd recommend viewing the volume in those dimensions if